lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 }
 ```

-# How to Simulate Rust Watch Face
+# Preview a Rust Watch Face

 TODO

-# How to Build and Flash Rust Watch Face
+# Build and Flash a Rust Watch Face

 TODO